smiller-2019/make-me-a-README-md/README.md

 ## Description

-Displays questions and takes the user answers to auto generate a README.md file.
-The questions focus on the sections needed for a professional readme guide so, it will make it easier and quicker to generate a README.md file with relevant details for any software project.
-Developing this project was useful in learning how to use literal templates for more complex content, using inquirer API and learning more about README.md files and their uses.
+Displays questions and takes the user answers to auto generate a newREADME.md file.
+The questions focus on the sections needed for a professional README guide so, it will make it easier and quicker to generate a newREADME.md file with relevant details for any software project.
+Developing this project was useful in learning how to use literal templates for more complex content, using inquirer API and learning more about newREADME.md files and their uses.

 ## Table of Contents (Optional)